jcanton/fenixPro_custom/README.md

 ## A blank square is shown instead of a character?

 Currently, this watch face only supports English (or Latin characters).

-## How do I get an OpenWeatherMap API?

-Go to https://openweathermap.org/, create an account, and log in.
-Once logged in, click on your account name in the upper right corner, then click on "My API keys".
-If you do not have any keys, click "Generate" and copy the newly generated key to the Infocal Custom settings.

 # Credits (from original Infocal project)